auth0/docs/articles/logs/streams/azure-event-grid.md

     3. Follow the instructions for the particular service.
     4. Back on the Create Event Subscription page, select Create.

-To send events to your topic, please follow the instructions on this article.
+To send events to your topic, please follow the instructions in this article.

 ### Set up an event handler

-Go to your Azure subscription and spin up a service that is supported as an event handler (for a full list of all supported event handlers go to this [article](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers)).
+Go to your Azure subscription and spin up a service that is supported as an event handler.
+For a full list of supported event handlers, see [Microsoft's Azure Event Grid Event Handlers](https://docs.microsoft.com/en-us/azure/event-grid/event-handlers).

 ## Testing